 A newly published book called “The Wooden Bicycle: Around the World” features 111 companies which make bikes from bamboo or wood – a growing trend for sustainable options for everything from grocery purchases to appliance repair and electrical services.
 Only one, Splinterbike in the United Kingdom, sells 100% wooden versions with its bicycles featuring wooden gears, wheels and chains.
 But most limit their use of timber to the framework, and sometimes parts like the handlebars and forks.
 Other parts will be produced from materials typically related to bicycles, such as aluminium.

-It’s the unique design of wooden bicycles, and their bespoke craftsmanship of glulam laminated timber frames, that underpins their appeal, says Gregor Cuzak.
+It’s the unique design of wooden bicycles, and their bespoke craftsmanship of non-combustible cladding, that underpins their appeal, says Gregor Cuzak.
 The Slovenian co-founded Woodster Bikes after assembly woodworker Iztok Mohoric, who had recently designed a bicycle with a wooden framework.
 Mr Cuzak states that he was not interested at first, but once he saw it and took a ride, he was instantly convinced.
-He says, people were watching me like I had been driving a crazy sports car.
+He says people were watching me like I had been driving a crazy sports car.

 Like other companies in the area, Woodster is targeting clients who enjoy the finer things in life.
-Its bicycle frames are made from woods such as beech and bog oak.
+Its bicycle frames are made from woods such as beech and bog oak which can easily be spruced with suitable wood oil.
 Additionally, every customer receives a book with a story about how their personal bike was made.
 Mr Cuzak adds that they even plant a new tree in precisely the exact same place where they cut one for a bicycle.